snimu/blog/contents/hnet-thoughts/article.md

   - The encoder and decoder act like the Prelude and Coda in Geiping et al. so the techniques from that paper could simply be used on an H-Net

 </details>

+### Chunking with more comparisons

+...
+They show that predicting boundaries from single bytes is worse than predicting them from the comparison between byte pairs.
+So why not extend this? ...